saurabh260120/edgeai-gst-apps-face-mask-detection/README.md

 4. Click on the Serial and select a Port from the drop down.
 5. Baud rate should be configured to **115200** bps in serial port communication program.

-:o: Note: If using a Windows computer, the user may need to install additional drivers for ports to show up. (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).
-Click on the link , go to Downloads and Download and install ***CP210x Windows Drivers with Serial Enumerator***.
+:o: Note: If using a Windows computer, the user may need to install additional drivers for ports to show up. (https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers).\
+Click on the link.
+Go to Downloads.
+Download and install ***CP210x Windows Drivers with Serial Enumerator***.

 6. Once the port are visible, Connect to all the ports and Reboot the board.
 7. The boot log will be visible in one of the ports.
 Other ports may be closed.